defiweb/go-eth/README.md

 The `abi.Contract` structure is a utility that provides an interface to a contract.
 It can be created using a JSON-ABI file or by supplying a list of signatures (also known as a Human-Readable ABI).

-To create a contract struct, the following methods can be used:

 - `abi.LoadJSON` / `abi.MustLoadJSON` - creates a new contract by loading a JSON-ABI file.
 - `abi.ParseJSON` / `abi.MustParseJSON` - creates a new contract by parsing a JSON-ABI string.
-- `abi.ParseSignatures` / `abi.MustParseSignatures` - creates a new contract by parsing a list of signatures (
+- `abi.ParseSignatures` / `abi.MustParseSignatures` - creates a new contract by parsing a list of signatures (Human-Readable ABI).
-  Human-Readable ABI).

 #### JSON-ABI